 PS: To rent a car and drive in India’s northeast, look for car-rental options in major cities such as Guwahati, Gangtok, or Shillong.

 What Faux Pas to Avoid in North East India?

-Just as elsewhere in the country, respect diversity while visiting North East India too.
+Just as elsewhere in the country, respect diversity while visiting NE India too.
 Let us drop that stereotype.
 Avoid the assumption that all Indians look alike.
 Let’s not pigeonhole beliefs, judge social customs with our own moral lens, disrespect indigenous culture, or raise an alarm if and when you see someone with a gun or a machete!
-For more on the topic, read ten faux pas to avoid in North East India.
+For more on the topic, read ten mistakes to avoid in Northeast India.

 North East India is likely to expand your notion of India itself.
 The incredible hospitality of the region makes sure that visitors take back the choicest of memories.

 Need more?
 Pick up a copy of Backpacking North East India: A Curious Journey.
 It covers over two dozen places and attempts to answer the question – what is it like to travel in the region?
 Give it a read and make your own choices.
 Buy now!